 Soon it was time to start the serious business of the day and after some short housekeeping points the youngsters were shown into the room where their work was to be done.
 The morning was spent working on their cars, getting them into as good a ‘race shape’ as possible.
-Debates amongst the teams were rife when they saw that the race was to be held at the Silverstone Arena Circuit, a layout that they had never seen in their lives!
+Debates amongst the teams were rife when they saw that the race was to be held at the Durban Circuit, a layout that they had never seen in their lives!
 The set up on this circuit was going to be critical!
-But, hold on, this was the World Final of ‘Maths in Motion’ so between the team members they got stuck into a bit of real-world problem solving and between them set up some brilliant cars!
+But, hold on, this was the World Final of ‘Jaguar Maths in Motion’ so between the team members they got stuck into a bit of real-world problem solving and between them set up some brilliant cars!
 Mid-day soon came.
-It was time to stop work and a spontaneous choir of 100 voices shouted down the last 20 seconds – electric!
-Every one of the 32 teams taking part had managed to get a car onto the starting grid and things were getting VERY intense until the smell of lunch wafted into the room!
+It was time to stop work and a spontaneous choir of 90 voices shouted down the last 20 seconds – electric!
+Every one of the 30 teams taking part had managed to get a car onto the starting grid and things were getting VERY intense until the smell of lunch wafted into the room!
+A brief stop next to the F-TYPE for a group photo and then onto the enjoyable part of eating lunch and looking round the fabulous British Motor Museum.

-On behalf of us all at the organising end of this Challenge could I just say a special ‘thank you’ to Mark and Bernard from Toshiba for setting up all of the kit for us and a personal thank you to Paul, Mandy and James in my office for what they did for me last week.
-So many people contribute to making this an amazingly successful day and without the support of Toshiba, Rapid Education, i-desk Solutions, Rising Stars, Parotec, Kudlian Software and Silverstone Circuit it just would not be the same.
+There are so many people who contribute to making this an amazingly successful day and without the support of Rapid Education, i-desk Solutions, Rising Stars, Parotec, Kudlian Software, CCAB Digital, Firestorm Software and Silverstone Circuit it just would not be the same.
 The prizes this year were, in the words of one 10 year old, “seriously cool”!
-Finally, we must also thank the five graduates who volunteered to help out during the day and everyone at Jaguar Land Rover for the continued help and support they give to us all in making this such a wonderful Challenge to be part of.
+Finally, we must also thank the two graduates who volunteered to help out during the day and everyone at Jaguar Land Rover for the continued help and support they give to us all in making this such a wonderful Challenge to be part of.

 |Junior Challenge||School||Local Authority|